Skip to content

 • Prevent buzz, squeak, and rattle (BSR)

-• Mask vehicles during the paint process using high temperature and fine line masking tapes
+• Mask vehicles during the painting process using high-temperature and fine-line masking tapes

 • Protect surfaces during assembly and shipment with protective films

-As the pulling stress reaches, and then passes, the tensile strength, the material fractures or breaks.
+As the pulling stress reaches and passes the tensile strength, the material fractures or breaks.
 However, when any stress less than tensile strength is removed from a material, it returns to its original shape and size, either completely or nearly completely.

-Testing a material’s tensile strength provides information about its ductility as well as strength.
-Because it’s a destructive test, it shows how much force a material can take before failing, so tensile strength is an important part of elongation.
+Testing a material’s tensile strength provides information about its ductility and strength.
+Because it’s a destructive test, it shows how much force a material can take before failing, so tensile strength is essential to elongation.
+Instead of being stated in a percentage (like elongation), tensile strength is measured in units of pounds per square inch (psi).

 How will elongation in adhesives affect your next project?
-When you’re ready to start designing, contact us first.
-Strouse provides more than tape.
+When you’re ready to start designing, you’ll want to ensure you have the best partner.

-Speaking of getting started, if you’re worried about choosing the wrong partner (and making a costly mistake), review our checklist, Choosing The Right Converter.
-It’s a simple quick-read that can prevent a lot of headaches.
-Just click the image below now.
+If you’re worried about choosing the wrong partner (and making a costly mistake), review our checklist, Choosing The Right Converter.
+It’s a simple, quick read that can prevent a lot of headaches.

 avatar